wilsonzlin/dbflock/README.md

 The current version, and a history of schema migrations, are stored in a table called `dbflock_migration_history`, which is created automatically.

 ## Usage

+The [standard libpq environment variables](https://www.postgresql.org/docs/current/libpq-envars.html) will be used to connect to the database.

 ### Get the CLI